reunanen/devday2013-predictive-analytics-hands-on/README.md

 	cd ~/devday2013-predictive-analytics-hands-on
 	git pull

+Note: The virtual machine was updated on Wednesday morning (2nd of October).
+If running the scripts gives you `ImportError: No module named sklearn.linear_model`, it's probably because you were fast enough to download the virtual machine before it was updated.
+In that case you simply need to install the Python package scikit-learn (the password is mentioned above):

+	sudo pip install scikit-learn

 If you don't want to use the virtual machine, feel free to install the environment directly onto your computer.
 The necessary libraries are listed below.

 ## Alternative 2: Required libraries